xonq/tutorials/funannotate.md

 finalized BUSCO results can be found in `<FUNANNOTATE>/predict_misc/busco/run_<OME>_<RUN#>/short_summary*.txt`

 You can obtain a summary of your annotation statistics using the [annotationStats.py](https://gitlab.com/xonq/mycotools/-/blob/master/mycotools/USAGE.md#sequence-data-statistics): There really is not an objective metric to evaluate annotation quality, but a good check is to compare the the summary statistics, including % of the assembly covered by the total length of the annotation, to similar species.
-You can use `annotationStats.py` on related species' gffs in the [database](https://gitlab.com/xonq/mycodb).
+You can use `annotationStats.py` on related species' gffs in the MycotoolsDB.

 If you are happy with your annotation quality and BUSCO scores, contribute to the lab and add it to our AUGUSTUS configuration files.
 Activate and source the container, then:
 ```